How do you get people to pay attention to your brand online?

 The quickest and most direct way to connect with an audience is through social media.
-People access this on the move more than ever - more than 70% of all social media activity now happens on mobile devices.
+People access this on the move more than ever - more than 70media activity % of all social now happens on mobile devices.

 What does this mean for content creators though?
 Those browsing from a mobile don’t want to read a 3000 word blog post for one thing; they want quick bite-size ‘micro-content’.
 The trend for micro-content has been growing for some time, with social media platforms like Twitter and Tumblr and online publishers like Buzzfeed successfully tapping into this constantly growing mobile-orientated audience.

 Even established media giants are going small.
 In 2014 BBC News began sharing 15 second news reports via Instagram.
 Publishers such as Sky News, Daily Mail and CNN recently announced partnerships with Snapchat’s new Discovery feature.
 Many brands have connected with mobile users through Vine - the 6 second looping video app which now has over 40 million users.

 All of those platforms which are showing massive growth share one common feature – their content is quick to consume and it requires little commitment from a prospective new audience.
 Everyone is spending more time thumbing through their smartphone, looking for instant entertainment and that almost certainly applies to your prospective customers too.
 So you need to make sure some of your content fits the new consumption model!

 There is no exact science to creating micro-content but with a little bit of creative thinking, you can create something that connects with an audience and gets your brand noticed.
 One of the best ways to get started with micro-content is to repurpose your existing content into bite-size chunks which can be shared through social media.